 Who They Serve

-Underserved Populations: FQHCs are located in areas with limited access to healthcare, serving populations with low incomes, rural communities, and those facing socioeconomic disadvantages.
+Underserved Populations: FQHCs are located in areas with limited access to healthcare, serving low-income populations, rural communities, and individuals facing socioeconomic disadvantages.

 All Patients: Services are provided to everyone, with fees often adjusted on a sliding scale based on a patient’s ability to pay.